minio/docs/source/reference/minio-mc/mc-ilm-tier.rst

 Specifically, MinIO requires the remote tier credentials provide read, write, list, and delete permissions.
 If the remote bucket is versioned, delete version permission is also required.

-For example, if the remote storage tier implements AWS IAM policy-based access control, the following policy provides the necessary permission for transitioning versioned objects into and out of the remote tier:
+For example, if the remote storage tier implements AWS IAM policy-based access control, the following policy provides the necessary permissions for transitioning versioned objects into and out of the remote tier:

 .. literalinclude:: /extra/examples/LifecycleManagementUser.json
    :language: json